Azure/missionlz/src/bicep/add-ons/tier3/README.md

 ### Deploy from the Azure Portal
 <!-- markdownlint-disable MD013 -->
-1. Deploy Zero Trust Imaging into `AzureCloud` or `AzureUsGovernment` from the Azure Portal:
+1. Deploy a new Tier-3 Workload Environment into `AzureCloud` or `AzureUsGovernment` from the Azure Portal:

     | Azure Commercial | Azure Government |
     | ---------------- | ---------------- |